-Typography plays a vital role in building brand identity.
+Typography plays a vital role in building brand identity and creating a distinct brand persona.
 Consistent use of specific fonts across marketing materials, logos, and websites reinforces brand recognition.
-A unique and well-designed typographic logo can become synonymous with the brand itself, making it instantly recognizable to the audience.
-Typography becomes a powerful tool for creating a distinct brand persona.
+A unique and well-designed typographic logo can become synonymous with the brand itself, making it instantly recognisable to the audience.

 5. Cultural and Historical Context

 Typography carries cultural and historical significance.
 Certain fonts are associated with specific eras or movements, invoking a sense of nostalgia or modernity.
 By understanding the historical context of different typefaces, designers can tap into this cultural resonance, creating designs that resonate with the audience’s collective memory and cultural background.